 Spotlight-Stealing Squad: The Band of Seven are accused of this, seeing how their quirkiness and competence is far more memorable, so much, that you forget Naraku is the real Big Bad

 Stable Time Loop: Implicitly the case with the Cursed Noh Mask.
 Kagome meets it in the present day, and brings its shard back to the past to complete the Shikon Jewel... meaning that the original shard is still in the past, where it will become the Noh Mask, which Kagome will bring to the past, etc.

-While there was a lot of filler, limiting it to 20 chapters would pretty much require cutting out a ton of character development, and some of the cooler battles/arcs.
-Though considering how they both basically ended up disappearing by the end of the manga, and didn't really have much of a serious impact on the plot after their initial appearances, Takahashi could have probably ignored Houjo and killed off Koga after their first stories and not really changed the story notably.
+Status Quo Is God: Sort of.
+Just remove the 540 chapters of filler.
+Joking aside, there was a ton of character development, but it just took its sweet time, and many times it felt like the story wasn't moving.
+Other parts didn't seem to add much, for example, considering how they both basically ended up disappearing by the end of the manga, and didn't really have much of a serious impact on the plot after their initial appearances, Takahashi could have probably ignored Houjo and killed off Koga after their first stories and not really changed the story notably.
 Hell, killing off Koga would have made a lot more sense than sparing him and it would have removed what is arguably Kagome's biggest scrappy moment in the series (which even she realizes was her fault).

 Stealth Hi/Bye: Happens sometimes.
 One example is when Byakuya is messing with Inuyasha's group and they don't even know he's in the area.
 He decides to leave while he's ahead and suddenly discovers Sesshoumaru looming out of nowhere behind him.

 Stepford Smiler: Miroku tends to hide his troubles and worries with a smile and a grope.